 How to Stop It

-Neutering all male cats can help reduce this type of aggression as well as unpleasant spraying behavior that may accompany it.
+Neutering all male cats can help reduce this type of aggression and unpleasant spraying behavior that may accompany it.

 Maternal Behavior